Ackara/Mockaroo.NET/README.md

 IEnumerable<Employee> data = await client.FetchDataAsync<Employee>(records: 100);
 ```

-This will examine the Employee class properties, then generate random sample objects using the data fetched from the [Mockaroo Rest API](https://www.mockaroo.com/api/docs).
+The method will examine the `Employee` class properties, then generate objects using the data fetched from the [Mockaroo Rest API](https://www.mockaroo.com/api/docs).
 The data returned will look something like the following.

 ```json
 [{